opalmedapps/opal-registration/README.md

 ## Using Docker

 This project contains a `Dockerfile` as well as a `docker-compose.yml` to run it within a Docker container.

-### Step 1 | Create configuration file.
+### Step 1 | Create configuration file

 In the `PHP` directory, copy the content or rename `config.json.sample` to a file called `config.json.
 Then we need to modify some information contained in it.